COOs are regulated under the Environmentally Hazardous Chemicals Act 1985 (EHC Act).

 Using organotin marine paint has been prohibited since 2003, following an international agreement to phase it out; however, organotin waste can still occur at ship repair premises and in adjacent areas.

 The organotin waste CCO (PDF 23KB) only applies to wastes contaminated with organotin in marine paint.
-It defines the activities related to these wastes that require a licence including
+It defines the activities related to these wastes that require an EPL including:

 Polychlorinated biphenyl compounds (PCBs) are a class of highly persistent, bioaccumulative chemicals that were once widely used in electrical products such as transformers, capacitors and light fittings.